cjayneb/log430-project/docs/arc42.md

 - Writing a lot of code in a short amount of time can lead to lack of unit testing and therefore, quality degradation.
 - Lack of code review due to the project being individually developped.
 - There is a risk of long refactoring time between phases depending on the evolvability of the system.
+- Promtail, a deprecated service, was implemented into the system due to lack of research, causing technical debt since it will need to be replaced.
+- Lack of physical infrastructure to push the limits of horizontal scaling for performance testing.

 <!-- TOC --><a name="12-glossary"></a>